antwolfe/reimagined-rotary-phone/README.md

 I learned today not to underestimate the power margins and padding and plan to look further into these during the next time I work on this page.

 Just a couple more things to fix and look into before I do another.
 How exciting!

+Update 3:
+I am leaving this first draft the way it is, I believe there will be a chance to fix the things I want to fix in a later lesson.